 Our cleaning process sometimes includes some steps that are more or less correct.
 To avoid making certain mistakes, make sure your home is clean, airy, and free of germs and microbes.
 The most common examples are listed below.

 Haste makes waste … always!
 When you start cleaning, make sure you haven’t scheduled anything for the next 3-4 hours or more, depending on the size of the house.
-Thus, you’ll have time to clean all the hidden corners, to remove the dust, to vacuum, to clean the windows and to disinfect all surfaces where germs are living.
+In this way, you will have time to clean all the hidden corners, remove the dust, vacuum, wash the windows, and disinfect all surfaces that harbor germs.

-When you think about the bacteria, the first thing that comes to your mind is the toilet bowl cover.
-Unfortunately, there are other places in your home that contain more bacteria than the toilet bowl: the door handles, switches, keyboard, mouse, phone, chopper, valves etc. Necessarily disinfect those objects when you clean.
+The first thing that comes to mind when you think about bacteria is the toilet bowl cover.
+Unfortunately, there are other places in your home that contain more bacteria than the toilet bowl: the door handles, switches, keyboard, mouse, phone, chopper, valves etc. When you clean those objects, disinfect them.

 The air conditioning filters should be cleaned periodically.
-Once every two months you should remove filters and protective nets and put them under a strong stream of water and detergent.
+The filters and protective nets should be cleaned twice a year with water and detergent.

 Fluffy bedding, carpets and curtains act as a magnet for dust.
-Try to avoid having too much textiles with a dense texture and opt for a more practical ones: cotton linens and flooring tiles.
-They are easy to maintain and they don’t absorb dust.
+Instead of having too many textiles with a dense texture, opt for a more practical one: cotton linens and floor tiles.
+Dust doesn’t accumulate on them and they’re easy to maintain.